rtCamp/Frappe-Manager/docs/reference/configuration.md

 **Default:** (absent)
 **File key:** `[sites."<site>".database]`, one table per site name

 External MariaDB for one site.
-An absent entry means that site lives on the FM-managed `global-db` container; there is no separate on/off flag.
+An absent entry means that site lives on the FM-managed `mariadb` container; there is no separate on/off flag.

 | Key | Default | Meaning |
 |---|---|---|